Core Windows Processes

 cmd.exe

-Information regarding services is stored in the registry, HKLM\System\CurrentControlSet\Services
+Information regarding services is stored in the registry, HKLM\System\CurrentControlSet\Services.

 This process also loads device drivers marked as auto-start into memory.

-When a user logs into a machine successfully, this process is responsible for setting the value of the Last Known Good control set (Last Known Good Configuration),
+When a user logs into a machine successfully, this process is responsible for setting the value of the Last Known Good control set (Last Known Good Configuration), HKLM\System\Select\LastKnownGood, to that of the CurrentControlSet.

 This process is the parent to several other key processes: svchost.exe, spoolsv.exe, msmpeng.exe, and dllhost.exe, to name a few.
 You can read more about this process here.